 I started this blog in 2020 in the middle of the Covid-19 pandemic.
 I’ve had the domain name xusd.com since 2005 and always wanted to use it for a personal finance blog.
-When we went into lockdown, I unexpectedly had more time on my hands than I wanted… It was time to put xusd.com to good use.
+When we went into lockdown, I unexpectedly had more time on my hands.
+It was time to put xusd.com to good use.

 I’ve Always Been an Entrepreneur at Heart (My Teens)

 I grew up in a very conservative family.
 My father worked for a government institution.
 My mother gave up her full-time job as a secretary at a bank to look after me after I was born.
-We were not rich but my parents did their best to provide for me and take care of my needs.
+We were not rich, but my parents did their best to provide and take care of me.

-Somewhere I stumbled upon a book about starting your own mail-order business and I was hooked!
+Somewhere I stumbled upon a book about starting your own mail-order business.
+I was intrigued!

-I thought I could make a fortune with a mail-order business but I had a couple of challenges.
+I felt confident I could make a fortune with a mail-order business, but I had a couple of challenges.

 What if I wrote a short guide where I share tips on how people can make money from horse racing?
-After all, I was working at a racetrack over weekends and have picked up some tips over the years.
+After all, I picked up some tips working at a racetrack over weekends.

-Fortunately one of my friends had a IBM PS/2 personal computer with a dot-matrix printer (very slow, like watching grass grow!).
+Fortunately, one of my friends had an IBM PS/2 personal computer with a dot-matrix printer (very slow, like watching grass grow!).